rtcharity/resources.eahub.org/content/tips/articles/leadership.md

 ---
 title: Leadership Skills
-date: 2019-09-22T23:01:05.550Z
 license:
   - name: Creative Commons Attribution-ShareAlike 3.0
     url: 'https://creativecommons.org/licenses/by-sa/3.0/legalcode'
 ---
-### _Published 23rd September 2019_
+### *Published 23rd September 2019*

-_This guide was compiled from resources from The Life You Can Save, LEAN, and the experience of several group organisers._
+*This guide was compiled from resources from The Life You Can Save, LEAN, and the experience of several group organisers.*

 Organising a local group requires leadership skills.
 This section provides helpful tips on people skills in the context of building and maintaining a community, and delegating tasks.